solaeus/dust/README.md

 ### CLI

 The Dust CLI has commands to run, disassemble or tokenize Dust code.
-It can also provide logging at different levels and measure the time taken for compilation and execution.
+It can also provide logging at different levels and measures the time taken for compilation and execution.

 <details>
     <summary>Show CLI help</summary>